unadlib/reactant/website/blog/2021-10-03-how-to-make-web-application-support-multiple-browser-windows.md

 ### Isolation

-Regardless of modes such as Shared-Tab, SharedWorker or ServiceWorker, each application instance runs in isolation and their basic interactions can only be triggered by `spawn()` to synchronize state.
+Regardless of modes such as Shared-Tab, SharedWorker, each application instance runs in isolation and their basic interactions can only be triggered by `spawn()` to synchronize state.

 ### Configuration